e8vm/e8vm/readme.md

 ### The Language Targets Comprehension

-Similar to Small VM, In G langue, we set up rules to make code clean: no circular dependency among files, no more then 300 lines each file, no more than 80 characters each.
+Similar to Small VM, In G language, we set up rules to make code clean: no circular dependency among files, no more then 300 lines each file, no more than 80 characters each.
 For example, the architect of the std G language can be found [here](https://smallrepo.com/r/std) Together with the simple syntax system, we want create a language that targets code comprehension.